-Black Friday and Cyber Monday can be overwhelming for even the most experienced shoppers, so we've recruited W's editors to reveal the best holiday shopping tips they've learned throughout the years.
-Here, 5 rules to remember for Black Friday 2017:
+Black Friday and Cyber Monday can be overwhelming for even the most experienced shoppers, but don't worry: W's editors are here to help, with the best holiday shopping tips we've learned throughout the years.
+Here, 6 rules to remember for Black Friday 2018:

 1. Have a Mission, and Stick With It

-It's easy to make a regrettable impulse purchase during a sale, so decide what you want in advance and make sure not to diverge from the plan.
-“I had a bad habit at sample sales or on Black Friday of buying something I don’t really love just because it’s a ‘good deal,’” says W’s Fashion Director Rickie De Sole.
+W’s Fashion Director Rickie De Sole agrees.
+“I had a bad habit at sample sales or on Black Friday of buying something I don’t really love just because it’s a ‘good deal,’” she explained.
 “In light of that, I find it’s always best to stick to the staples--buying that classic The Row knit that I can’t justify at full price, for example.”

-Senior Accessories Editor Nora Milch relates.
+Market and Accessories Director Nora Milch relates.
 “Unfortunately, my dad hasn’t discovered the joys of online shopping yet,” she explains.
 “Every Black Friday he drags me with him through the crowds and traffic to help him buy a new suit at Nordstrom.
 There’s nothing I hate more than a crowded store, but it has turned into a bit of a tradition that I’ve grown to enjoy.”
-This year, she’ll be on the lookout for a plaid sports jacket to update her father’s closet.
+This year, she’ll be on the lookout for a navy suit to update her father’s closet.
 Once the suit is in hand, the mission has been accomplished.

 2. Buy Something You've Always Wanted